danieleteti/mockjsonapi/README.md

 MockJSONAPI server supports *all* the resources that you need.
 So you can ask to the API any resourceusing an HTTP `GET`.
 If that resource exists in the `data.json` file, then will be returned to the client, otherwise an empty array will be returned.

 If you try to create a new entity under a specific resource, then that resource will be automaticaly created and stored in the file.
+I strongly suggest to play with the server using curl or Postman.
+Just launch `mockjsonapi.exe` and follow the curl session below.

-Here's a typical curl session over the server.
+Here's a typical curl session which uses the `mockjsonapi` server.

->Let's ask for a non exists resource
+Let's ask for a non existent resource.
 ```
 Daniele@DANIELETETI C:\Users\Daniele
 $ curl -i -XGET http://localhost:8080/api/customers